About Mass Audubon's Travel & Tours Program

 However, the effects of climate change are evident, and we, as travelers, are often conflicted with our desire to explore new places while wanting to be responsible stewards of the natural world.
 Mass Audubon works to fight climate change, but we know we can do even more.

-So as of fall 2017, we have teamed up with NativeEnergy to offset the carbon costs of Mass Audubon’s tour flights.
+So in fall 2017, we teamed up with NativeEnergy to offset the carbon costs of Mass Audubon’s tour flights.
 As an organization that is dedicated to protecting the nature of Massachusetts, we believe it’s critical that we do our best to encourage everyone, including our travelers, to leave a minimal carbon footprint on our precious planet.
-Learn more >

 Our tours typically have fewer than 14 travelers and two guides.
-Many people like the comradery of traveling with like-minded people: who are interested in birds, conservation and exploration!
+Many people like the camaraderie of traveling with like-minded people—travelers who are interested in birds, conservation, and exploration!

-Novice, as well as veteran birders, appreciate that we are constantly creating and improving tours that will give you the best possible birding and natural history experience.
+Novice and veteran birders alike appreciate that we are constantly creating and improving tours that will give you the best possible birding and natural history experiences.
 We also provide comprehensive trip preparation information, handle logistics smoothly, and provide personalized service before and after the tour.
-Check out our upcoming tours.